Skip to the main content.

 How AI changes this: AI-powered ticket triage uses natural language processing to read incoming tickets, understand what they're about, and make routing decisions in seconds.
 Instead of waiting in a queue for someone to read and categorize them, tickets get processed immediately.

 Here's what this looks like in practice: A ticket comes in saying "Can't connect to VPN from home, getting error 809."
-AI recognizes this as a networking issue, identifies it as business-impacting (remote access down), checks which techs have VPN expertise and current availability, routes it to the appropriate person, and adds an internal note: "Likely VPN server issue or firewall blocking.
-Check GRE protocol (IP protocol 47) and port 1723.
-See KB article #447 for standard VPN troubleshooting."
+AI recognizes this as a networking issue, identifies it as business-impacting (remote access down), checks which techs have VPN expertise and current availability, routes it to the appropriate person, and adds an internal note with relevant context and suggested troubleshooting steps.

 The tech opens a ticket that's already categorized, prioritized, and comes with relevant context.
 Resolution time drops because the grunt work is already done.